 Conclusion

 The present study is motivated by the insufficient performance of empirical equations of state in the evaluation of volumetric behaviors and thermodynamic properties of fluids and fluid mixtures.
 We leverage recent advances in the calibration of inexact computer models and present a novel calibration technique to develop semi-parametric alpha functions that configure a modified Peng-Robinson equation of state.
 Semi-parametric alpha functions are constructed as the sum of a parametric computer model and a statistical correction accounting for model discrepancy.
 The latter is important to capture the faithful trend of alpha variation under different temperature and pressure conditions.
 Different model forms of the semi-parametric alpha function are explored and compared with empirical Soave and exponential alpha functions.
 The accuracy of semi-parametric alpha functions is examined in detail for the prediction of the density of representative substances, including oxygen, n-decane, and carbon dioxide.
-Results show that the semi-parametric alpha function with two variable parameters and three calibration parameters provides consistently superior performance in the estimation of density over wide ranges of temperature and pressure at all thermodynamic states.
-The average relative error for the studied substances is below 0.5% at different pressures.
+Results show that the semi-parametric alpha function with two variable parameters has an overall better performance than PR EoS and the semi-parametric alpha function with three calibration parameters provides consistently superior performance in the estimation of density over wide ranges of temperature and pressure at all thermodynamic states.
+The absolute average relative deviation for the studied substances is below 3% and 1% at different pressures respectively.
 The modified PR EOS maintains its simple cubic form and can be further implemented to compute other thermodynamic properties and study phase equilibrium for fluids and fluid mixtures, and it can be incorporated into large-scale multiphysics simulations where non-ideal gas behavior occurs.

 References